erikbejstam/haiku/diary.md

 I started by, just to get going, adding functionality in the menu fragment that switches between a login/logout button depending on whether the client is logged in or not.

+Then I implemented some slightly nicer design, just so it's not so hard on the eyes.